AfzalH/wp-plugin-boilerplate-react-redux-sass/readme.md

 1. Clone it
 2. Remove .git folder (and git init as your own project)
-3. Find a replace srizon-instagarm-album (placeholder name) with your own plugin name
+3. Find and replace srizon-instagarm-album (placeholder name) with your own plugin name
 4. run npm install (you may have to install nodejs first)
 5. npm run dev for development compilation
 6. npm run watch for ongoing compilation